unitystation/unitystation/docs/contribution-guides/Starting-contribution.md

 | :------------------------: | :----------------------------------------------------------: |
 | This is automagically done | Navigate to the folder where your local repo is<br />``git remote add upstream https://github.com/unitystation/unitystation.git``<br />Now to make sure everything is in order we do<br />``git remote -v``<br />and it should show both repos, yours in **origin** and official in **upstream** |

+### downloading required dependencies
+first of all you need to download Git from this link https://git-scm.com/ , then after that's finished installing, restart your computer then you can continue on with setting up the project in unity

 ### Opening the project in Unity